waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

 in IJGP (and in other message passing belief propagation algorithms).
 But it seems like there would be many graphs that would have multiple semi-independent paths parts of which could have their calculations independently computed by separate worker threads.
+I also intend to investigate algorithms for dynamically updating graphs without losing all of the previous inference or knowledge compilation work.

 Regarding exact versus approximate inference, since the primary purpose of evaluating the positions in the dialogue after every move and not only